 The problem of adapting to non-stationarity is also related to continual learning (Ring, 1994), lifelong-learning (Thrun, 1998), and meta-learning (Schmidhuber, 1999).
 Several meta-learning based approaches for fine-tuning a (mixture of) trained model(s) using samples observed during a similar task at test time have been proposed (Nagabandi et al., 2018a;b).
 Other works have also shown how models of the environment can be used for continual learning (Lu et al., 2019) or using it along with a model predictive control (Wagener et al., 2019).
-Concurrent work by Xie et al. (2020) also demonstrates how modeling the changes in a dynamic-parameter MDP can be useful.
 We focus on the model-free paradigm and our approach is complementary to these model-based methods.